MSevey/thermalPics/README.md

 Steps:
-1) read images, both jgp and tiff format.  get temps from tiff and GPS info from jpg. store information in database
+-read images, both jgp and tiff format.  get temps from tiff and GPS info from jpg. store information in database

-2) display images as pins on a map
+-display images as pins on a map

+-update Image model to have column of name